tarjaneed/spendwise/README.md

 ## Features

+Spendwise offers a range of features to help you manage your expenses effectively:

 - **Expense Input**: Easily input your expenses, specifying the amount, description, and category.
-- **Category Management**: Create new expense categories if they do not exist, allowing you to organize your spending efficiently.
+- **Category Management**: Create new expense categories on the fly, allowing you to organize your spending efficiently.
 - **Expense Breakdown**: Gain insights into your spending habits with an expense breakdown by category.
 - **Interactive Pie Chart**: Visualize your expenses through an interactive pie chart, making it easy to identify where you are spending the most.
 - **Authentication Flow using Context**: Implement a secure and seamless user authentication flow in your app with the help of context, ensuring that user data and interactions are protected.